 This option only appears if you’re using two-factor authentication.

-Choose one or more people you trust to help you regain access to your account if you ever get locked out.
+Choose one or more people you trust to become an Account Recovery Contact to help you reset your password and regain access to your account.
+You can choose people in the Contacts app or in your Family Sharing group.
 Recovery contacts can’t access your data, but can help you get it back.
 To set up a recovery contact, click Manage, then click the Add button .
-Click Add Recovery Contact and follow the onscreen instructions.
+Click Add Recovery Contact, then follow the onscreen instructions.
 You can also set up a recovery key to increase the security of your account.
-See How to use account recovery when you can’t reset your Apple ID password.

 Apps Using Your Apple ID